emanuelaelli/SDMTA/README.md

 <a name="tools"></a>
 ## &#9741; &nbsp; Tools
-Python | Tableau | QGIS
+R | Python

 <a name="overview"></a>
 ## &#9741; &nbsp; Overview
-This is a university project for the Data Science Lab On Smart City course.
-The aim is to verify whether, for the city of London, the phenomenon of gentrification has positive or negative effects on the crime rate.
+The purpose of this project is to analyze the historical series relating to the measurements of the electricity consumption of a city in Morocco in order to predict its trend.
+The following work was carried out using linear models, such as ARIMA and UCM, and non-linear models, including the KNN classification/regression algorithm and LSTM recurrent neural networks.
+Furthermore, two languages were used for the creation and analysis of these models, in particular the R language for the development of ARIMA, UCM and KNN and the Python language, in particular in the Google Colab environment, for LSTM.
+The results obtained from the execution of these models were then compared using the Mean Absolute Error (MAE) and the Mean Absolute Percentage Error (MAPE).
+These values were used both to compare the behavior between the different families, but also to evaluate the goodness of the parameters chosen within the same family of models.

 <a name="data"></a>
 ## &#9741; &nbsp; Data
-The datasets used derive from information made available by the English police and from additional open source data on the census of the city of London.
-You can find the datasets used in the <a href="https://github.com/emanuelaelli/Lab_On_Smart_Cities/blob/main/Dataset/">Dataset</a> folder.<br>
+The dataset is visible in the folder <a href="https://github.com/emanuelaelli/SDMTSA/blob/main/Dataset/">Dataset</a> folder, and data from January 2017 to November 2017 are available, in order to make forecasts for December.<br>

 <a name="presentation"></a>
 ## &#9741; &nbsp; Presentation
-You can find our presentation in the <a href="https://github.com/emanuelaelli/Lab_On_Smart_Cities/blob/main/Elli, Madon - Progetto Smart City.pdf">Report</a> and <a href="https://github.com/emanuelaelli/Lab_On_Smart_Cities/blob/main/Presentation.pdf">Slides</a> folder.<br>
+You can find the <a href="https://github.com/emanuelaelli/SDMTSA/blob/main/Report_Emanuela_Elli_892901.pdf">report</a> and the <a href="https://github.com/emanuelaelli/Lab_On_Smart_Cities/blob/main/Presentazione.pdf">slides</a> in this page.<br>

 <a name="aboutus"></a>
-## &#9741; &nbsp; About us
+## &#9741; &nbsp; About me

 &#8860; &nbsp; **Emanuela Elli**